mezhevikin/Pin/README.md

 top.deactivate()
 ```

-Activation array of constrains is more efficient than activating each constraint individually.
+Activation array of constraints is more efficient than activating each constraint individually.

 ```swift
 Pin.activate([